adityaprasad502/adityaprasad502/README.md

 </p>
 <details>
 <summary><b>Random Facts for Today</b></summary><br>
-<p>💡 The 57 on Heinz ketchup bottles represents the number of varieties of pickles the company once had.</p>
+<p>💡 If the population of China walked past you in single file, the line would never end because of the rate of reproduction.</p>
 <hr>
-<p>💡 There are two credit cards for every person in the United States.</p>
+<p>💡 In the White House, there are 13,092 knives, forks and spoons!</p>
 <hr>
-<p>💡 It is illegal to eat oranges while bathing in California.</p>
+<p>💡 Bats always turn left when exiting a cave</p>
 </details>
 <p>
     <a href="https://a.devh.in" rel="nofollow">